mikeade3000/Adelani-Vouchers/README_SETUP.md

 Register & confirm, then login.
 In Supabase Table Editor → `profiles`, set your role to `super_admin`.
 Then you can assign Finance/Chairman roles inside the app.

+## Supabase configuration
+This build has the Supabase URL + anon key embedded, so users will not see any configuration panel.